k11n/konstellation/docs/README.md

 actionLink: /guide/
 features:
 - title: Apps, not resources
-  details: Resources are for machines; Developers focus on apps.
+  details: Resources are for machines; Developers should focus on apps.
 A single app.yaml captures everything that's needed to host your app.
 Konstellation takes care of all the rest.
 - title: Code to deploy in minutes
   details: Konstellation manages the entire lifecycles of Kubernetes, giving you a heroku-like experience on your own infrastructure.
 New apps are deployed in minutes with minimal configuration.
 - title: Production ready